 “You’re obliged to pretend respect for people and institutions you think absurd.
 You live attached in a cowardly fashion to moral and social conventions you despise, condemn and know lack all foundation.

 It is that permanent contradiction between your ideas and desires and all the dead formalities and vain pretenses of your civilization which makes you sad, troubled and unbalanced.
 In that intolerable conflict you lose all joy of life and all feeling of personality, because at every moment they suppress and restrain and check the free play of your powers.

 That’s the poisoned and mortal wound of the civilized world.”

 Every day I take the bus.
-Tottenham Hale.
-Edmonton.
-Enfield.
-I travel in that order to attend the college at Capel Manor.
+From Tottenham Hale, up through Edmonton.
+To Enfield.
+I travel in that way to attend the college, at Capel Manor.
 And this means I hear a lot from 17 year olds.
-Young London so savvy, so nonchalant.
+Young London so savvy and nonchalant.
 The radio, on the journey there and back, plays a constant song.

 Calvin Harris told me that radio has never sounded so good.
 I must dispute this.

 We have just heard Chase and Status’s new tune ‘Count on Me‘.
 It sounds to me like a beautiful facsimile of any given output of pop/dance records from around the year of 1992.
 And I wonder how this must sound to the 17 year old, sat across from me on the bus.